Don Coryell: 1977 season

-San Diego Chargers (1978–86)
+San Diego Chargers (1978–1986)

 1978 season

 Coryell moved back to San Diego in April 1978, having apparently missed out on any head coaching posts for the coming season.
 He coached a San Diego State alumni team in a match against their current varsity, losing 37–14, and attended a preseason scrimmage between the Chargers and Cowboys.
 With Tommy Prothro's contract set to expire in one more year, Coryell was rumored to be a likely replacement in 1979.
 In the event, he missed only four regular season games before he was back to work.

 The Chargers, after struggling for most of the 1970s, had entered their 1978 season with hopes of a playoff push; the previous year they had gone 7–7 despite their offense being hampered by a ten-game holdout from starting quarterback Dan Fouts.
 They opened with a 1–3 record under Prothro, winning their opener before losing three straight, culminating in a 24–3 defeat to the Green Bay Packers in which they committed eleven turnovers.
 Believing that the team needed "a rude awakening", Prothro chose to resign.
-The transition happened quickly on the morning of September 25; Chargers owner Gene Klein accepted Prothro's resignation at 5am and telephoned Coryell at 6am to offer him the job, which Coryell enthusiastically accepted.
-By 10am, Klein had negotiated Coryell's release from the Cardinals in exchange for a 3rd-round draft pick in 1980.
-Coryell described the appointment as "like a dream come true" at his introductory press conference, also stating that he would retain Prothro's staff and noting that the outgoing head coach's offensive system was similar to Coryell's own.
+The transition happened quickly on the morning of September 25; Chargers owner Gene Klein accepted Prothro's resignation at 5 a.m. and telephoned Coryell at 6 a.m. to offer him the job, which Coryell enthusiastically accepted.
+By 10 a.m., Klein had negotiated Coryell's release from the Cardinals in exchange for a 3rd-round draft pick in 1980.
+Coryell described the appointment as "like a dream come true" at his introductory press conference, also stating that he would retain Prothro's staff and noting that his predecessor's offensive system was similar to Coryell's own.
 The Los Angeles Times described the appointment as "a merger made in Heaven", with Coryell's expertise expected to improve the offense to match the already-strong defense.